Episode 3: Proteus

 Sure, even the most robust Joyce scholar could spend an entire career reading deeply in this episode, but you needn’t get bogged down if you don’t want to.
 Here, I’ll give you what you need to move you through to meeting Mr. Bloom in the next episode.
 Of course, if you like Aristotle, aesthetic theory, and Stephen’s mind, pull out the Gifford and have at it!
 If not, here we go:

 The time is 11 am.
-Stephen has taken a tram from Dalkey, where Mr. Deasy’s School is located, and gotten off at Sandymount, a suburb on Dublin bay, north of the Martello Tower in Sandycove but still south of the heart of Dublin.
-He has walked from the tram station to Sandymount Strand, where we join him.
+Stephen has taken a tram from Dalkey, where Mr. Deasy’s School is located, and gotten off at Sandymount, a lovely bayside suburb.
+We are now north of the Martello Tower in Sandycove but still south of the heart of Dublin.
+Stephen has walked from the tram station to Sandymount Strand, where we join him.